 1. Introduction José Briceño Ruiz and Andrés Rivarola Puntigliano 2.
 Resilience and Acquis in Latin American Regionalism José Briceño Ruiz and Andrés Rivarola Puntigliano 3.
 The Brazilian Project(s) for South American Integration Carlos Eduardo Vidigal 4.
 The Military and Latin American Integration Andrés Rivarola Puntigliano 5.
 The Catholic Church and “Latinoamercanization”: Ecclesial Disorganization and Reorganization in the 19th and 20th Century in Latin America Ramiro Podetti 6.
 The Role of the Diplomats and Technocrats in Regional Integration Processes in Latin America José Briceño Ruiz, María Antonia Correa Y Enrique Catalán 7.
 The Catholic Church and the Resilience of Regionalism Giovanni Molano and Rita Giacalone 8.
 The Central American Resilient Regionalism: Agency and Mental Maps Kevin Parthenay 9.
 Conclusions José Briceño Ruiz and Andrés Rivarola Puntigliano

 José Briceño-Ruiz is Professor at the Center of Latin American and Caribbean Studies, National Autonomous University of Mexico.

-Andrés Rivarola Puntigliano is Associate Professor of Economic History at Stockholm University, Sweden.
+Andrés Rivarola Puntigliano is Associate Professor in Economic History and Director of the Nordic Institute of Latin American Studies at Stockholm University, Sweden.